 When you consider the actual price you end up paying, private colleges may actually be a better value.
 Consider that many private schools offer:

 - Classes that are more often taught by professors than graduate students

-- More opportunities for gaining leadership experience
+- More opportunities to gain leadership experience

 Depending on the experiences and outcomes you want in your college experience, a private school may be an even better value than a public one.

 Public or private, college is a big investment.
 There’s no way to get around this fact in the modern world.
 Here are five more tips and tricks to help lower your out-of-pocket cost for college.